zorowangtt/phdthesis/source/10_chapter2_methods.md

 where $V$ represents either $w_{\alpha,\beta}$, $\log{G}_{\alpha, \beta}$, or $\log{\lambda}_{\alpha, \beta}$. -->

 ## Computational modeling for a homodimer _Thalassosira pseudonana_ CP12
-Although structure modleing of a foog folden, globular protein with its well-defined native conformation, has become practical by using deep-learning algorithms based techniques.
-There still remians various obstacles, however, to characterize the conformational ensemble of the intrinsically disordered protein (IDP) or the protein with highly flexible disordered regions (IDRs).
+Although structure modeling of globular protein with its well-defined native conformation has become practical by using deep-learning algorithms based techniques, there still remains various obstacles to characterize the conformational ensemble of the intrinsically disordered protein (IDP) or the protein with highly flexible disordered regions (IDRs).
 To address this issue, we developed a three-stage modeling technique and applied it to _Thalassosira pseudonana_ chloroplast protein (CP12) with IDRs.
 First, AlphaFold-Multimer was used to obtain the CP12 dimer's initial guess structures.[@jumper2021;@evans2021] Then, the harmonic restrained all-atom molecular dynamics (MD) simulations were used to roughly refine those structures so that they became consistent with the experimental results (SAXS[@shao2021] and EPR/DEER).